starlightknown/starlightknown.github.io/README.md

 ## Personal portfolio website

-# Made using HTML, CSS, JS and bootstrap
+# Made using HTML, CSS, JS and Bootstrap

 * Steps to run the project locally: